KrauseFx/FxLifeSheet/importers/apple-health/README.md

 Manually remove the header, export as daily, and use sublime to get rid of the overhead

-Make sure to use the right (start) date, not the end-date.
-So the data should look like this
+Make sure to use the left (start) date, not the end-date.
+So the data should look like this.
+Also get rid of the time

 ```
 02-Jan-2017;96.0